Jordyn Listro

-Jordyn Nicole Listro DiMarco (born August 10, 1995) is a Canadian professional soccer player who plays as a midfielder for Tampa Bay Sun FC of the USL Super League.
-She played college soccer for the South Florida Bulls and played in the National Women's Soccer League (NWSL) for the Kansas City Current and Orlando Pride.
+Jordyn Nicole Listro DiMarco (born August 10, 1995) is a Canadian professional soccer player who plays as a midfielder for Tampa Bay Sun FC of the USL Super League and the Canada national team.

 Early life

 Born in Toronto, Canada, Listro was a standout soccer player at Bayview Glen School and was awarded team MVP 2009–11.
 She played club soccer for Wexford SC and the Ontario Soccer National Training Centre as a youth, later playing for Toronto Lady Lynx in the USL W-League and Sanjaxx Lions in League1 Ontario.

 College career

 Listro played college soccer at the University of South Florida while majoring in health sciences.
 She was a four-year starter for the South Florida Bulls between 2013 and 2016, becoming the program's record appearance maker with 82.
 As a senior she was named to the AAC All-Conference Second Team.

-Professional career
+Club career

 UDG Tenerife

 Listro entered the 2017 NWSL College Draft but was not selected.
 In June 2017, she signed with Spanish Primera División team UDG Tenerife.
 Listro made her professional debut starting in a 1–1 with Rayo Vallecano on September 3, 2017.
 She made a total of five appearances for the team before departing in November 2017, returning to Canada for personal reasons.